digitalocean/terraform-provider-digitalocean/docs/data-sources/floating_ip.md

 # digitalocean_floating_ip

-~> **Deprecated:** DigitalOcean Floating IPs have been reserved IPs.
+~> **Deprecated:** DigitalOcean Floating IPs have been renamed reserved IPs.
 This data source will be removed in a future release.
 Please use `digitalocean_reserved_ip` instead.

 Get information on a floating ip.
 This data source provides the region and Droplet id as configured on your DigitalOcean account.
 This is useful if the floating IP